Camp Nelson National Monument: White Refugees and Union Troops from East Tennessee

-For a 10-minute video summary of the site's history and significance narrated by Dr. W. Stephen McBride, director of interpretation and archaeology, go to this link.
+For a 10-minute video summary of the site's history and significance narrated by Dr. W. Stephen McBride, former director of interpretation and archaeology, go to this link.

 Post War

 After the war, Camp Nelson was a center for giving ex-slaves their emancipation papers.
 Many have considered the camp as their "cradle of freedom".

 The United States Sanitary Commission (USSC) operated a soldiers' home for a time at Camp Nelson, in former barracks.
 It was one of a series of homes and rest houses they operated for soldiers.

 Here are some post-war achievements of Camp Nelson U.S. Colored Troops.

-Angus Burleigh was literate and enlisted at age 16, becoming a sergeant with the 12th Regiment Heavy Artillery U.S. Colored Troops after an escape from an Anderson County farm.
+Angus Augustus Burleigh (also known as A. A. Burleigh), was literate and enlisted at age 16, becoming a sergeant with the 12th Regiment Heavy Artillery U.S. Colored Troops after an escape from an Anderson County farm.
 In 1875, he was the first black graduate of Berea College as well as the first black adult male to enroll.
-The college was founded by John Fee and the American Missionary Association in 1855 and students, black and white, were enrolled.
-He was among blacks from Berea and Oberlin College who taught in Freedman's Schools, conducting a school in Garrard County in 1869.
 Later he was ordained a Methodist Episcopal minister and held pastorates in several states and served as chaplain to the Illinois State Senate.
-He lived until 1914 when he was Berea's oldest living graduate.

 Elijah P. Marrs led 27 others from to Louisville from neighboring Simpsonville, Ky. to join the USCT.
 Marrs, another sergeant with the 12th US Colored Heavy Artillery, trained at Camp Nelson where he also taught reading.
 After the war, Marrs taught school and was ordained a Baptist minister.
 In 1879, he and his brother founded Baptist Normal and Theological Institute in Louisville, which became Simmons Bible College.
 Marrs was active with the Republican party in Kentucky.
 His autobiography is downloadable from the University of North Carolina's Documenting the American South Digital Publishing Initiative.